marco-corbera/foamies/README.md

 ## Scripts

-The following scripts are available in the project’s `package.json`:
+The following scripts are available in the project’s `package.json` for the frontend side:

 - **dev**: Start the development server for the frontend:
   ```bash